barkbay/toy/README.md

 Retrieve hosts and ports
 ------------------------

-Tomcat is started on random hosts and ports, use the following command to know which one is used :
+Tomcat is started on random hosts and ports, use the following command to know which one are used :

 ```
 ./toy.sh -status -zookeeper <zk hosts>